 This level of service is what sets Harris Funeral Homes apart.
 Tom pays attention to every little detail, right down to employee conduct and dress.
 Each employee agrees to a professional code of conduct and a sex-specific dress code while at work to ensure that the families and friends of a deceased loved one can focus on processing their grief rather than on the funeral home and its employees.

 It’s that dress code that has taken Tom all the way to the U.S. Supreme Court.
 The funeral home hired a male funeral director who promised to follow the sex-specific dress code at the time of hiring.
 But in 2013, nearly six years after being hired, this employee announced an intent to start dressing and presenting as a woman while working with grieving families.
 After considering the needs of the funeral director, other employees, and his clients, Tom couldn’t agree to that.
 So the government sued him for sex discrimination.

 It shouldn’t have come to this.
 After all, Harris Funeral Homes was following existing laws, which allow small businesses to have sex-specific dress codes.
 But the Equal Employment Opportunity Commission (EEOC) decided to take the law into its own hands – redefining “sex” to mean “gender identity.”

 A change like this is drastic, with widespread consequences for everyone.
 It would not only harm business owners and people of faith like Tom, but also threaten privacy interests and equal opportunities for women and girls.

-The EEOC now agrees that it was wrong and supports Tom and the funeral home.
+The federal government now agrees that it was wrong and supports Tom and the funeral home.
 But the ACLU continues to try to redefine the meaning of “sex” in federal law.
 And if it succeeds it is not only Tom, but the rest of us who stand to lose.

 Stay tuned as we await a date for Supreme Court oral arguments in the case: R.G. & G.R.
 Harris Funeral Homes v.
 Equal Employment Opportunity Commission.